CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Approach

-We include two further types of rules that use a static confidence, similar to the confidence value shown in Section~\ref{sec:background}.
-These rules can also be understood as a means to capture very basic frequency distributions within the dataset.
+We include two further types of rules that use a static confidence, similar to the confidence value that is used in static KGC.
+These rules can be understood as a means to capture very basic frequency distributions within the dataset.
 We call these rules $z$-rules (\ref{rule:zrule}) and $f$-rules (\ref{rule:frule}).
+Note that $c$ and $d$ refer to constants, while $x$ refers to a variable.

-Both rules types, contrary to $xy$-rules and $c$-rules use the same timestamp $t$ in the head and in the body.
-Due to the evaluation protocol explained above, if we are asked a query $p(s, ?, t^\star)$, we are justified to assume that there exists a correct answer, i.e. that we can assume $\exists z \ p(s, z ,t^\star)$, which corresponds to the body of a $z$-rule and a $f$-rule.
+Both types of rules have an empty body.
+This means that these rules always yield a prediction regardless of $G$ whenever we ask a query for which these rules are relevant.
+A $z$-rule is relevant for a given query if it uses the relation of that query, an $f$-rule is relevant if is uses the relation of that query and the query subject in its subject position.

-The following two examples illustrate the difference between these rule types.
+The following two rule examples may help to clarify the difference between these rule types.

-The confidence value of (\ref{rule:ex-zrule}) corresponds to the probability that someone eats pizza, if that person eats something.
-The confidence value of (\ref{rule:ex-frule}) corresponds to the probability that Kim eats pizza, if she eats something.
-Depending on Kim's eating habits, these numbers might diverge significantly.
-We compute the confidences for $z$ and $f$-rules following the definition in~Section~\ref{sec:background}.
-However, we count not only over constants but over combinations of constants and timestamps.
+The first rule predicts pizza based on the eating behavior of all people, whereas the second rule captures the specific eating behavior of Kim.
+For the query $eats(kim,?,t^\star)$ both rules would be relevant and both would predict $pizza$ regardless of $G$.
+In contrast, for a query $eats(joe,?,t^\star)$ only Rule (\ref{rule:ex-zrule}) would be relevant, and Rule (\ref{rule:ex-frule}) related to Kim's eating behavior would be irrelevant.

-Finally, we have to clarify that $xy$-rules and $c$-rules have also an additional existentially quantified atom similar to the body atom of the $z$-rule and $f$-rule, namely the atom $\exists z \ h(x, z, t^*)$.
-If we are asked a query $h(s, ?, t^\star)$ we are justified to assume that this atom is true due to the fact that the query is asked.
-Remember that each query has always at least one correct answer.
-Thus, the additional atom makes no difference when answering a query, but makes a difference when collecting the examples to learn the confidence function from.
+While we explain how to compute the confidence functions associated to $xy$ and $c$-rules in Section~\ref{sub:tfunction}, we explain how to compute the static confidence value associated to $z$ and $f$-rules already here.
+The static confidence value associated to a $z$-rule is the number of all $h$-quadruples where $d$ is on object position, divided by the number of all $h$-quadruples.
+The static confidence value associated to an $f$-rule is the number of all $h$-quadruples where $c$ is on subject position and $d$ is on object position, divided by the number of all $h$-quadruples where $c$ is on subject position.
+These formulas are slightly modified by two hyperparameters listed in the Supplementary Material (Section D).
+One of them is the smoothing constant that we introduced in Section~{\ref{sec:background}}.